xonixx/xonixx.github.io/awk.md

 To Perl connoisseurs, this feature may be known as [Autovivification](https://en.wikipedia.org/wiki/Autovivification).
 In general, AWK is quite unequivocally a prototype of Perl.
 You can even say that Perl is a kind of AWK overgrowth on steroids ...
 However, we deviated.

 Likewise, a variable that is treated as a number (`i++`) will be implicitly declared as a numeric type, and so on.
-This is done, obviously, in order to be able to write the most compact code in one-liners, for which many of us are used to using Awk.
+This is done, obviously, in order to be able to write the most compact code in one-liners, for which many of us are used to using AWK.

 It is also forbidden to return an array from a function, only a scalar value is allowed.